Polymer Clay Buttons: Hole Placement, Flat Baking, and Consistent Thickness

 Key takeaways

-- 1Roll one even sheet and cut the full button set before the clay warms up too much
+- 1Roll one even sheet and cut the full button set before the clay warms up.
+Warm clay distorts under the cutter and the pair stops matching

 Polymer clay buttons only feel convincing when the holes stay clean enough to sew, the face stays flat enough to sit on the garment, and the set cures to a matched thickness.
 When those details drift, the set starts feeling unreliable instead of intentionally handmade.

-The fix is not a secret glaze or one perfect cutter.
-It is a build order: even sheet first, clean blank second, hole spacing third, flat baking fourth, and finishing last.
+What rescues these buttons is not a secret glaze or one special cutter, but a clear build order: even slab first, clean blank second, hole spacing third, flat baking fourth, and finishing last.

 The Core Button Workflow